isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 Akiko's co-workers had applied for the public recruitment using our names without our knowledge.
 Their competition rate was more than four times higher.
 Lucky or unlucky?
 We found Akiko's name among the winners on the board.
 But one by one, the applicants declined, and in the end, even the substitute applicant for the fifth room did not come out.

-Half a year passed and we were still the only residents in Holly House.
+Half a year passed and we were still the only residents in the Holly House.
 Eventually, the public recruitment was done in a general real estate agency storefront.

 With that as a starting point, the smile disappeared from Akiko's face.
 After a while, she started pleading with me every time.

 "Dad, please stop saying you're cured of Hansen's disease.
 It is enough to say that you are only handicapped in your limbs..."

 Our children are growing up.
 Let's move to some countryside where no one knows your past.
 Since you are supported by everyone in the colony, you don't understand our real suffering!
-You always talk about the theory of existence...
+You always talk the theory on the things are...
 Please open your eyes and take a good look at reality!

 Mutual misunderstandings began to occur.
-Eventually the problem grew to the point where the way of life between us became controversial.
+Eventually it developed into a dispute how to live.
 The gap between us grew wider and wider.

 We got divorced in August 1980.